saramekhoukhe/ece-webtech-mekhoukhe-menguellati-almalki/README.md

 **Application development:**

 * Home page
-  *10/10: logo with some links to various pages*
+  * logo with some links to various pages: 10/10*

 * Login and profile page
   *sign up and login up and redirect to profile page where we can update or log out.
 We used avatars too: 9/10*